 - A: Benefits important to employees’ lives and well-being include retirement benefits, health coverage, professional development benefits, parental leave, child care assistance, and wellness programs.
 Explore other benefits you may wish to include in your package.

 Q: How do I choose which benefits to provide for employees?

 - A: Provide the employee benefits required by laws governing your location and also some additional benefits that reflect your company culture and your employees’ preferences.

 Q: How much does it cost to pay for snacks and drinks in the office?

 - A: Snacks and drinks in the office will likely cost about $15 – $35 per employee.

 Q: What are the four major types of employee benefits?

 - A: The major types of employee benefits include retirement benefits, disability insurance, life insurance policies, and health coverage.

-- A: Some popular employee benefits in 2022 include flexibility work hours, hybrid work models, and child care stipends.
+- A: Some popular employee benefits include flexibility work hours, hybrid work models, and child care stipends.
 Explore popular benefits here.